Eymric/pingcrm-react/onepilot-exam.md

 ### Route grouping
-In the routing file, we can see a lot of similar lines for each services.
+In the routing file, we can see a lot of similar lines for each service.
 For example the routes for Organizations services :

 ```php
 Route::get('organizations')->name('organizations')->uses('OrganizationsController@index')->middleware('remember', 'auth');